Health Canada

 What data can I find here?

-Currently information on Body Mass Index (BMI) for adults and children, household food security, number of servings of fruit and vegetables consumed, and physical and sedentary activity for all respondents (combined) as well as males and females separately is available.
-In 2009 we hope to add data on food and nutrient intakes by Canadians.
+Currently information on Body Mass Index (BMI) for adults and children, household food security, number of servings of fruit and vegetables consumed, physical and sedentary activity, and nutrient intakes from food for all respondents (combined) as well as males and females separately is available.

 What do these data mean?